-To stay agile while adopting Industry 4.0 initiatives, companies are taking decisive action to improve their cybersecurity.
-The intent is to wisely allocate capital to resources that prevent or minimize the impact that cybercriminals and nation states will have upon U.S. manufacturers.
-As decoupling and reshoring initiatives take place, North America will experience increased attacks and financial losses.
-To address these growing risks, manufacturing companies will conduct regular cybersecurity risk assessments to identify potential threats, locate vulnerabilities, and strengthen their cyber attack recovery plans.
-Even if a manufacturer has unified threat management systems in place, there’s no guarantee they’ll be able to stop malicious activity before it disrupts key workflows.
-In fact, research from IBM found that companies take an average of 197 days to identify a security breach, and roughly 69 days to contain it.
+Manufacturing companies conduct regular cybersecurity risk assessments to address these growing risks to identify potential threats, locate vulnerabilities, and strengthen their cyber attack recovery plans.
+Even if a manufacturer has unified threat management systems, there’s no guarantee they’ll be able to stop malicious activity before it disrupts critical workflows.
+Research from IBM found that companies take an average of 197 days to identify a security breach and roughly 69 days to contain it.

 Assessing the Risks of Common Cyber Attack Methods

-According to IBM’s most recent Cost of a Data Breach report, the average cost of a data breach stands around $3.92 million without factoring in lost business opportunities and decreased customer loyalty.
-This is particularly troubling for smaller manufacturing firms, as they often lack the established IT security practices needed to cope with severe cyber attacks.
-What’s more, roughly 43% of security breaches in 2019 targeted small businesses, according to research from Verizon, and this trend shows no signs of slowing in the years ahead.
+According to IBM’s most recent Cost of a Data Breach Report, the average cost of a data breach stood around $3.92 million without factoring in lost business opportunities and decreased customer loyalty.
+This is particularly troubling for smaller manufacturing firms, as they often lack the established IT security practices to cope with severe cyber attacks.
+What’s more, roughly 43% of security breaches in 2019 targeted small businesses, according to Verizon’s research, and this trend shows no signs of slowing in the years ahead.

-One of the best ways to protect critical information assets and internal systems is by identifying potential hacking methods that could lead to prolonged downtime, data loss or theft, workflow interruptions and other financial losses.
+One of the best ways to protect critical information assets and internal systems is by identifying potential hacking methods that could lead to prolonged downtime, data loss or theft, workflow interruptions, and other financial losses.
 According to the National Institute of Standards and Technology, the five main cybersecurity threats impacting manufacturers include:

 Other Key Threats to Include in a Cybersecurity Risk Assessment